muhammadawaisshaikh/react-firebase/README.md

 # react-firebase
-CRUD of firebase with reactjs and GitHub pages for deployment
+CRUD of firebase with Storage with reactjs and GitHub pages for deployment

+# Firebase
+npm i firebase@7.23.0